What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Day 6: return north — drive to Rijeka, evening arrival.

-Visit tips: tickets, rules, safety, and sustainability
+Visitor tips: tickets, rules, safety, and sustainability

-In brief
+In short

-- Croatia has 8 national parks: Plitvice Lakes, Krka, Brijuni, Kornati, Mljet, Paklenica, Risnjak, Northern Velebit — each is a protected area of exceptional natural value.
+- Croatia has 8 national parks: Plitvice Lakes, Krka, Brijuni, Kornati, Mljet, Paklenica, Risnjak, and Northern Velebit — each is a protected area of exceptional natural value.

-FAQ – National parks in Croatia
+FAQ – National Parks in Croatia

 How many national parks does Croatia have?